 HVO officially opened for business on August 1, 1986.
 Incorporated as a 501(c)(3) nonprofit organization in the District of Columbia, HVO’s mission was to improve the availability and quality of health care in developing countries through the training and education of local health care providers.
 With an annual budget of less than $50,000 and one staff person, HVO moved quickly to identify partners to support this nascent organization.
 Early partners included the American Association of Oral and Maxillofacial Surgeons, the American College of Physicians, and the American Dental Association.

 Nearly thirty years later, HVO’s mission remains focused on the education, training and professional support of health care providers in resource-poor environments.
 HVO has grown significantly over the years.
-In 2015, HVO fielded volunteers at 87 project sites in more than 25 countries, and volunteers have completed more than 10,000 assignments since the organization began.
-Today, HVO’s annual operating budget is approximately $1.7 million with 83 percent of all expenses going directly to program support.
+In 2016, HVO fielded volunteers at 92 project sites in 28 countries, and volunteers have completed more than 10,000 assignments since the organization began.
+Today, HVO has $3.1 million in net assets, and approximately 82 percent of all expenses going directly to program support.
 Dues, sponsorships, and individual donations make up the bulk of HVO’s support.

 A volunteer Board of Directors governs the organization; these volunteers represent a diverse background of experiences and professions.
 Volunteer health care professionals serve in a variety of leadership positions, include project directors and steering committee members, while a staff of 12 manages the day-to-day operations of the organization and its extensive portfolio of programs and projects.